Bertrand's ballot theorem: Example

 For the order AABAB, the tally of the votes as the election progresses is:

-For each column the tally for A is always larger than the tally for B so the A is always strictly ahead of B. For the order AABBA the tally of the votes as the election progresses is:
+For each column the tally for A is always larger than the tally for B, so A is always strictly ahead of B. For the order AABBA the tally of the votes as the election progresses is:

 For this order, B is tied with A after the fourth vote, so A is not always strictly ahead of B.